kimkulling/kims_brain_dump/blog/eng/developer_jornal/dev_log.md

 # My developer journal
+## 06-20-2025
+- Sometimes it makes sense to rethink all the stuff you have done in the past.
+Currently I am rethinking the way my old renderer in the OSRE works.
+  My plan was to have a separate renderthread and push all the new stuff from the main thread to the new one.
+So far so good.
+But with the time I recognized that when creating a renderer in a separate thread you need to set it up from your main thread.
+Getting it up means creating an interface on the main thread side and push all the data to the backend side.
+After the years this has basicly doubled all interfaces - in both threads.

+## 06-19-2025
+- I fixed some minor things in my cppcore lib.
+Mostly upper/lowercase issues
+- The way I wrote the string class seems to be wrong because I never used it.

 ## 06-12-2025
 - I took a deeper look inside the initial allocations in the OSRE.
 Most of them are done by Constant Strings using a std::string.
   I guess I should replace them by a null-terminated constexpr char array.
 And all the shader code are stored in static